cambridge-ceu/csd3/applications/RStudio.md

 A fix is provided which is available from `module load ceuadmin/rstudio/1.3.1093`.

 The 2022.07.2+576 release is packaged and can be loaded with `module load ceuadmin/rstudio/2022.07.2+576; rstudio`.
-Since there are issues with libstdc++.so[^libstdc], this is directed to gcc/6 as in ceuadmin/R/4.2.2.
+Since there are issues with libstdc++.so[^libstdc], it loads gcc/6 and ceuadmin/R/4.2.2.

 ## Building from source (incomplete)